An Entropy Clustering Approach for Assessing Visual Question Difficulty: Conclusions

 \section{Conclusions}

 We have presented a novel way of evaluating the difficulty of visual questions of the VQA v2 dataset.
 Our approach is surprisingly simple, using three base models (I, Q, Q+I), predicting answer distributions, and computing entropy values to perform clustering with a simple $k$-means.
 Experimental results have shown that these clusters are strongly correlated with entropy and accuracy values of many models including state-of-the-art methods.
-By providing the correspondences between clusters and visual questions in the test set as the indicator of difficulty, our approach explores a novel aspect of evaluating performances of VQA models, suggesting a promising direction for future development of a next generation of VQA models.